midl-dev/tezos-on-gke/README.md

 * Switch to two n1-standard-1 VMs.
 It is enough once the blockchain is synchronized, however for initial synchronization larger VMs tend to help.
 Kubernetes allow you to perform this change without downtime.
 * Switch to magnetic drives instead of SSDs
-* Switch over to the [new storage backend](https://tezos.gitlab.io/releases/october-2019.html) which is much more efficient and will allow to provision smaller drives

 Dependencies
 ------------